danielmuthama/Gesture-controlled-lock-in-Arduino/README.md

 This project is cheap, and easy to implement.
 Feel free to use any kind of servo or latching mechanism with this project.
 This is meant to be a starting platform for a gesture-controlled lock.

-    I got most of my some of my hardware components from Jumia Kenya and the APDS-9960 sensor from Spark fun.
+    I got most of my hardware components from Jumia Kenya and the APDS-9960 sensor from Spark fun.
     We could only use an Arduino Uno or Micro 3.3v, as any other board won't work for some odd reason.